Deep Reinforcement Learning with Spiking Q-learning: Experiments

 \subsection{Robustness to White-box Attacks}

-Previous study~\cite{patel2019improved} shows that SNN could improve robustness to occlusion in the input image.
+Previous study~\cite{patel2019improved} shows that SNN could improve robustness to occlusion in the input image for RL tasks.
+Moreover, quite a few articles~\cite{sharmin2019comprehensive,sharmin2020inherent,kim2021visual} have proved the robustness of SNNs in other fields.
 To verify the robustness of DSQN, DSQN and DQN are evaluated under the white-box attacks respectively.
 Due to the large number of frames used in RL tasks, the Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining} is used to generate adversarial examples efficiently.
-Given a Q-network with parameters $\theta$ and loss $L(\theta,x,y)$, where $x$ is the input state and $y$ is a softmax of the computed Q-values, using FGSM results in a perturbation of
+Given a Q-network with parameters $\theta$ and loss $L(\theta,x,y)$, where $x$ is the input state and $y$ is a softmax of the computed Q-values, using FGSM results in a perturbation of \begin{small}